JoseMath/multiregeneration/tutorial.md

 The first two files (those with the prefix "bertiniInput") are written in the C-like syntax used by the Bertini software.
 In the "bertiniInput\_variables\" file, the unknowns of our system of polynomials are described as variable groups with one per line.
-In the "bertiniInput\_equations\" file, our system of polynomials is described by a line beginning with \"function\" to set the polynomials whose common roots we aim to describe followed by one equation per line to define the polynomials in an expression of the unknowns.
+In the"bertiniInput\_equations\" file, our system of polynomials is described by a line beginning with \"function\" to set the polynomials whose common roots we aim to describe followed by one equation per line to define the polynomials in an expression of the unknowns.

 The last file, "inputFile.py", contains the additional data that this program needs, namely degree information.
 The variable "degrees" must be